-- Only BH approved outerwear (jackets, sweatshirts, hoodies) is allowed. - Khaki color MUST match the Land's End and Academy Uniform khaki. - Pants and shorts must be worn above or at the hips. - Shorts must be no more than 2" above the knee. - No sandals, flip-flops, Crocs, moccasin-type footwear, shoes with wheels, house shoes/slippers may be worn at any time. - Skinny jeans are not acceptable. - Shirts must be tucked into pants or shorts, except when wearing Friday dress. - Belts (black, brown, or navy) must be worn, except when wearing Friday dress. - Hats may not be worn during the school day. - Only solid white t-shirts (without writing) may be worn under white uniform shirts. - Shirts worn under navy polo shirts must be either navy, orange, white, or gray with no visible writing.
+- Only BH approved outerwear (jackets, sweatshirts, hoodies) is allowed. - Khaki color MUST match the Land's End and Academy Uniform khaki. - Pants and shorts must be worn above or at the hips. - Shorts must be mid-thigh or longer in length. - No sandals, flip-flops, Crocs, moccasin-type footwear, shoes with wheels, house shoes/slippers may be worn at any time. - Shirts must be tucked into pants or shorts, except when wearing Friday dress. - Belts (black, brown, or navy) must be worn, except when wearing Friday dress. - Hats may not be worn during the school day.

+- Only solid white t-shirts (without writing) may be worn under white uniform shirts. - Shirts worn under navy polo shirts must be either navy, orange, white, or gray with no visible writing.